fabohax/badbot/README.md

 # bibo

-Bibo is a cryptocurrency algorithmic trading software developed in python (3.7+) and supported on Linux.
+Bibo is a cryptocurrency algorithmic trader bot developed in python (3.7+) working with Binance and supported on Linux.

 ## Features